Is it cheaper to insure a new car or a used vehicle? The answer may vary depending on your car's make, model, and other factors.

 Although buyers often overlook this step, it is vital to get a used car inspection before purchasing the vehicle.
 Most dealers and private sellers will allow you to take the car for an inspection or host a mobile session at their home or dealership.
 If they don’t allow you to do this, consider it a warning sign, i.e., there’s something the seller doesn't want you to know.

 In addition to getting an inspection, you should consider requesting a Carfax report.
 Using the VIN, a Carfax report can tell you the accident report of the vehicle as well as other important information.
+You want to be especially careful if buying a preowned car in the months following a natural disaster as some dishonest sellers will use quick cosmetic fixes to hide severe damage from floods or wildfires.

 Ultimately, the decision between new and used comes down to personal preference.
 Research what insurance costs to expect from your vehicle, and take the vehicle's sticker price into consideration.
 If you’re stuck deciding between a handful of vehicles, use The Zebra to get personalized car insurance quotes for each vehicle.